fbpx

 I align myself with those Protestants in search of a more substantial, serious, and solemn expression of Christianity.
 I understand the external draw to Rome and Eastern Orthodoxy.
 American Protestantism, in its casualized and progressive approach, has, in my view, caused more harm than benefit.
 I am weary of our many church buildings that resemble bland government offices and do not reflect the glory of the message they house.
 I’m tired of Lord’s Day services that are reduced to a predictable and shallow routine of announcements, three songs, and a topical sermon.
 I’ve had enough of low theology, oversimplified statements of faith, and the superficial call for ‘core values’ and ‘vision statements.’

-My desire is for Protestant churches to embrace reverence and liturgy—churches that are classically reformed, uphold covenantalism, cultivate a culture of modest women, sing psalms and traditional hymns, offer corporate confession on bended knees, and build sanctuaries that visually communicate the Kingdom of God.
-I’m not calling for vestments or icons.
+My desire is for Protestant churches to embrace reverence and biblically-based liturgy—churches that are classically reformed, uphold covenantalism among members, cultivate a culture of modest women, sing psalms and traditional hymns, offer corporate confession on bended knees, and build sanctuaries that visually communicate the Kingdom of God.
+I’m not calling for empty rituals or icons.
 I’m calling for formalism and reverence.
 I’m calling for order and beauty.
-I’m calling for liturgy and depth.
+I’m calling for Scripture-sanctioned liturgy and depth.

 Unfortunately, churches like this are exceedingly rare.
 Our congregation, King’s Way, in Prescott, Arizona, aims to be such a church.
 We have recently applied for affiliation with the CREC (Communion of Reformed Evangelical Churches), as it appears to be one of the few denominations aligning with this biblical vision.